rackspace/php-opencloud/docs/userguide/objectstore.md

-Working with Object Storage services
+Working with object storage services
 ====================================

-*Swift* is the OpenStack object-storage service.
-In the *php-opencloud* library, it is accessed via the `ObjectStore` class, which is created from a Connection object.
+*Swift* is the OpenStack object storage service.
+In the *php-opencloud* library, it is accessed via the `ObjectStore` class, which is created from a connection object (either `OpenStack` or `Rackspace`).

 For example:

-	$cloud = new OpenStack(array(
+	$cloud = new OpenCloud\OpenStack(array(
 	    'username'=>'{username}','password'=>'{password}'));
 	$swift = $cloud->ObjectStore('cloudFiles','DFW');

-With this newly-created `$swift` object, you can now work with various Object Store components.
+With this newly-created `$swift` object, you can now work with various object storage components.

-The highest-level component in an Object Store instance is the Container.
+The highest-level component in an object store instance is the Container.
 Essentially, a Container is a named collection of objects; it is similar (though definitely not identical) to a directory or folder in a file system.